CaymanFreeman/Clikr/README.md

 <h3 align="center">
-  Easy Auto Clicker is an application for starting automatic clicking processes via a simple GUI.
+  Starting automatic clicking processes via a simple GUI.
+</h3>

+## Releases

 Each release can be found found <a href="https://github.com/CaymanFreeman/EasyAutoClicker/releases">here</a>.
-</h3>

 ## Settings